mmoayyed/mmoayyed.github.io/_posts/2020-02-16-cas6-kubernetes.md

 ![image](https://user-images.githubusercontent.com/1205228/74601572-20578580-50b9-11ea-8875-d9061186abd3.png)

 Now you need to be able to connect to CAS which is exposed as a [Service in Kubernetes](https://kubernetes.io/docs/concepts/services-networking/service/).
-We can use `kubectl port-forward` which allows using resource name, such as a pod name, to select a matching pod to for port-forwarding.
+We can use `kubectl port-forward` which allows using resource name, such as a pod name, to select a matching pod for port-forwarding.
 Let's find our CAS pod first:

 ```bash
 $ kubectl get pods